 When buying bats of this caliber, it pays off to know who made them.
 After all, in the sporting industry, using a bat that was produced by a trusted manufacturer will ensure that you get the level of performance needed to hit those home runs and bring the trophy home for your team.

 I’ve reviewed many bats that had amazing performance but a severe shortage of options when it came to barrel length.
-Fortunately, this isn’t one of those bats at the Easton comes in five different barrel lengths.
+Fortunately, this isn’t one of those bats at Easton that come in five different barrel lengths.
 The shortest length that you can get this bat at is 30 inches.

 Finally, the longest barrel that you can get on your Easton Ghost is a 34-inch model that weighs in at 24 oz.